Skip to main content

 EPS and Dividends

-There’s also EPS and Dividends, which considers the impact of a company issuing a dividend payment.
+There’s also EPS and Dividends, which consider the impact of a company issuing a dividend payment.
 Normally, shareholders don’t actually receive EPS payments.
 Those earnings stay with the company.
 However, some companies do issue part of the EPS to shareholders as dividends.

 EPS and Price-To-Earnings